 Sounds familiar?
-Then it will come as no surprise that time-strapped SME owners work 63% more than the national average of 37 hours.
+Then it will come as no surprise that time strapped business owners work 63% more than the national average of 37 hours.
 And in a survey of more than 1,000 SME owners and decision-makers last year, 21% complained that there’s simply “not enough time”.

 The problem is not just limited to longer working hours – the time deficit may well be affecting your entire business.